FlexConv: Continuous Kernel Convolutions with Differentiable Kernel Sizes: Experiments

-We compare the bandwidth of MAGNet against N-Jet \citep{pintea2021resolution} and SIREN \citep{sitzmann2020implicit} by optimizing each to fit a target image.
-We minimize the mean squared error on (i) Gabor filters of known frequency, (ii) random noise and (iii) an AlexNet kernel \citep{krizhevsky_imagenet_2012}.
+\textbf{Bandwidth of methods with learnable sizes.} First, we compare the bandwidth of MAGNet against N-Jet \citep{pintea2021resolution} by optimizing each to fit simple targets: (i) Gabor filters of known frequency, (ii) random noise and (iii) an a $11\times11$ AlexNet kernel from the first layer \citep{krizhevsky_imagenet_2012}.
 Fig.~\ref{fig:exp-type1-gabor} shows that, even with 9 orders of Gaussian derivatives, N-Jets cannot fit high frequency signals in large kernels.
-Crucially, to be able to model high frequency signals in large kernels, N-Jet models need to use many Gaussian derivative orders, while the inference time and parameters of N-Jets scale with the Gaussian derivative order.
-In addition, the order of Gaussian derivatives is a hyperparameter and must be selected prior to training.
-MAGNets, on the other hand, model high frequency signals accurately.
+Crucially, N-Jet models require many Gaussian derivative orders to model high frequency signals in large kernels: a hyperparameter which proportionally increases their inference time and parameter count.
+MAGNets, on the other hand, accurately model large high frequency signals.
 This allows FlexNets to learn large kernels with high frequency components.

+\textbf{Expressivity of \mlp\ parameterizations.} Next, we compare the descriptive power and convergence speed of MAGNets, Gabor MFNs, Fourier MFNs and SIRENs for image approximation.
+To this end, we fit the images in the Kodak dataset \citep{kodak1991} with each of these methods.
+Our results (Tab.~\ref{tab:kodak-results}) show that MAGNets outperform all other methods, and converge faster to good approximations.